 Tyrone singer Bernadette Morris made a striking debut with 2013's All The Ways That You Wander, a mainly traditional collection, in both English and Irish, which won praise from no less an authority than Tommy Sands as well as extensive radio and television airplay.
-Morris is soon to release her follow-up, 'Where the heart is', this time a collection of original compositions.

 Building on the success of her debut album, Co.
 Tyrone born Irish singer Bernadette Morris continues to wow audiences throughout Ireland and beyond with her fresh take on traditional Irish folk songs.